 Duo has played key role in team's improvement

-Nelson, who was promoted to associate head coach in June of 2017, helped guide Marquette to a NCAA tournamant appearance in 2016-17 and has helped assemble a pair of nationally ranked recruiting classes.
+Nelson, who was promoted to associate head coach in June of 2017, helped guide Marquette to a NCAA tournamant appearance in 2016-17, NIT quarterfinal trip in 2017-18, and has helped assemble a pair of nationally ranked recruiting classes.

 An All-American at Florida, Nelson came to Marquette after coaching stops at Ball State (2013-14), Drake (2011-13), Arkansas (2010-11) and Marshall (2007-10).
 He has worked in college basketball for nine seasons, including seven on the bench as an assistant coach.